newjersey/navigator.business.nj.gov/content/src/fundings/food_and_agriculture_research_development_grant_program.md

 id: food-agriculture-grant
 openDate: 02/26/2024
 dueDate: ""
-descriptionMd: The Program’s goal is to support innovation from researchers and entrepreneurs focused on developing technology and other solutions to address food insecurity in New Jersey.
-It will accelerate New Jersey’s early-stage innovation-based companies’ research and development of technologies, enabling research-stage concepts to transform into commercially viable products and services that address the food security needs of New Jersey’s communities.
+descriptionMd: The program's goal is to support innovation from researchers and entrepreneurs focused on developing technology and other solutions to address food insecurity in New Jersey.
+The program aims to fund 10 companies for awards of up to $75,000 each.
 callToActionLink: https://www.njeda.gov/food-and-agriculture-research-development-pilot-grant-program/
 callToActionText: Learn more
 fundingType: grant